Tracking the Tropics: T.S. Sam forms in the Atlantic, watching two tropical waves for development

 SAVANNAH, Ga.
-(WSAV) — The 2021 Atlantic hurricane season remain very active and we now have the eighteenth named storm of the season.
+(WSAV) — The 2021 Atlantic hurricane season remains very active and we now have the eighteenth named storm of the season.

 Tracking Sam

-Tropical depression Eighteen formed in the central tropical Atlantic Wednesday evening, and it has continued to organize and strengthen overnight into a tropical storm.
+Tropical depression 18 formed in the central tropical Atlantic Wednesday evening, and it has continued to organize and strengthen overnight into a tropical storm.

-As of 11 a.m., Tropical storm Sam has sustained wind of 50 mph and wind gusts as high as 65 mph.
+As of 5 p.m., Tropical Storm Sam has sustained wind of 60 mph and wind gusts as high as 70 mph.
 It is moving at a decent forward speed of 16 mph to the west.

 Over the next couple of days, Sam is expected to strengthen and by late Friday it is forecast to become a hurricane.